justcoding121/windows-user-action-hook/README.md

 ## Windows User Action Hook

+### Note: This Project is no longer maintained.
+Any pull requests for fixes are welcome.

 A one stop library for global windows user actions such mouse, keyboard, clipboard, &amp; print events

 <a href="https://ci.appveyor.com/project/justcoding121/windows-user-action-hook">![Build Status](https://ci.appveyor.com/api/projects/status/htea647ukrgg4qcl?svg=true)</a>